kghudgens/kghudgens/README.md

 My main objective is to create advanced projects with C and C++, and improve my ability to solve problems revolving around data structures and algorithms.

-Currently Working : Learning C
+Currently Working : Learning C/C++

 Current Learning Priorities:
 1. C/C++